scarf-sh/docs/docs/custom-telemetry.md

     except Exception:
         pass
 ```
+Scarf has also published and maintains an example in bash or shell [bash or shell](https://github.com/scarf-sh/scarf-shell/blob/main/scarf.sh).

 **Description:**

 This function, `scarf_analytics()`, is responsible for collecting and sending telemetry data about the current system environment to a server you host.
 This data helps users understand how their Python library is being used across different platforms and configurations.